 The initiatives on the working out of the law project of the Republic of Uzbekistan “On the Librarianship” are the NL’s important achievements.
 This project will create a legal basis for library strategies, a normative basis for practical activity of the libraries, and the Conception and Program of the Development of the Librarianship in the Republic till 2010.
 The NL is the cooperative and coordinative center of the libraries’ activity, and the Interdepartmental Library Council is the consulting body.

 Toshkent : Alisher Navoii nomidagi Uzbekiston millii kutubkhonasi nashriëti, 2008-

 A new publication of the National Library of Uzbekistan, this catalog lists new books, dissertations, and avtoreferaty of dissertations acquired by the library during the previous year.
-Some idea of the content may perhaps be gained by looking at the monthly lists of "recent acquisitions" ("poslednye postupleniia") provided on the main page of the National Library's online catalog (i.e., the list for December 2007).
+This item is not held by many WorldCat Libraries, but Indiana University does own one volume.
+Additionally, some idea of the content may perhaps be gained by looking at the weekly lists of new acquisitions ("novye postupleniia") provided on published on the website of the National Library. (i.e., December 9-12, 2014).

 Viktorova, A. A. Tashkent : AN UzSSR Fundam. b-ka, 1977.